Skip to main content

 Building on my interest in agency and environmental movements, my second project focused on how Chinese people lived with toxic pollution by bargaining with their toxic heritage and coping through unnoticing.
 While these strategies highlight the lack of solidarity in the face of environmental injustice, they also foreground the creative and life-affirming ways people in the Global South adapt to the Anthropocene.
 (This research was part of the ERC-funded project 'Toxic Expertise: Environmental Justice and the Global Petrochemical Industry,' Grant Agreement No. 639583).

-My current research examines how diverse social, ecological, and spiritual practices support healing and regeneration.
-Through this work, I hope to foster more inclusive, sustainable pathways to holistic wellbeing--encompassing physical, mental, spiritual, and planetary health--while also expanding our understanding of restoration, repair, and resilience.
+My current research examines how diverse social, ecological, and spiritual practices help support healing, regeneration, and social justice.
+Through this work, I hope to foster more inclusive, just, and sustainable pathways to holistic wellbeing, while also expanding our understanding of restoration, repair, and resilience.
 I currently co-lead the Spirituality, Health and Wellbeing research theme at the Institute of Medical Humanities at Durham University.

 I received my DPhil in Anthropology from the University of Oxford and was awarded a Landhaus Fellowship at the Rachel Carson Center in Germany in 2023.
 Prior to Durham, I had worked at the University of Macau and Warwick University.